alphagov/transformation-dashboard/_posts/2000-01-12-apply-carers-allowance.markdown

     complete  : false

 successes: |
-  - Almost 60,000 claim requests have been submitted since the service was released in October 2013
+  - 73,000 digital claims submitted since release of public beta
   - 47% of applications are now made using the digital service
-  - During April, 43% of users accessed the service using mobile and tablet
-  - User satisfaction ratings of over 90%
+  - User satisfaction ratings of approximately 90%
   - Change of circumstances can now be reported online
   - Welsh language version of the service released